 - The Louise Hay Youtube channel is a wonderful channel for guided meditations and brilliant words about healing.

 - HeartMath Inner Balance App has been at the forefront of the most advanced research regarding stress and your Heart Rate Variability (HRT) for over 30 years!
-Inner Balance measures your HRT (your body’s stress responses) to see if you are in the Fight or Flight mode.
+Inner Balance measures your HRT (your body’s stress responses) to see if you are in Fight or Flight mode.
 Use this information to breathe “through your heart” as you focus on positive feelings such as joy, gratitude, and peace.
 You can literally “see” how your nervous system responds as you get into relaxation mode.

-You know that famous phrase “Keep calm & carry on”?
+Do you know that famous phrase “Keep calm & carry on”?
 Let that be your focus this year – just keep calm through meditation.
 Inhale – Exhale – Awwww!